-Chickenpox brings you to a standstill.
-You have to be somewhat isolated (in a well ventilated room please not a quarantine).
-God help you if you have a child to cater for; thank goodness for my forebearing husband who became daddy, mummy and nurse all in one.
-I don’t know what I would have done with my attention seeking toddler.
+This thing brought me to a standstill.
+I was somewhat isolated (in a well ventilated room please not a quarantine), and I have a toddler human to cater for (in has attention seeking stage too).
+Thank goodness for my forebearing husband who became daddy, mummy and nurse all in one.
+I DON’T know what I would have done.

-Your life mostly slows down for over a week or less if you’re lucky to get a good medication that can help put a stop to the number of blisters increasing from its hundreds to thousands.
+Life mostly slows down for over a week or less, if one is lucky to get a good medication that can help put a stop to the number of blisters increasing from its hundreds to thousands.

-I bathed bread of soda which is basically baking soda in your bath water.
+I bathed bread of soda which is basically baking soda in the bath water.
 I applied calamine lotion afterwards to pacify the itching and other times I used vitamin E oil which hydrates the skin and remove darkened and dead skin cells from the surface.
-There were times I had to use a soft cloth to hit my back, because the itching doesn’t completely stop.
+There were times I had to use a soft cloth to hit my back, because the itching DOESN’T completely stop.

 My hair (natural African hair) has not seen care in two weeks.
 And I cannot begin to describe how I have managed the blisters on my head, because I did not.